Mating pool

-A mating pool is a concept used in evolutionary computation, which refers to a family of algorithms used to solve optimization and search problems.
+Mating pool is a concept used in evolutionary algorithms and means a population of parents for the next population.

 The mating pool is formed by candidate solutions that the selection operators deem to have the highest fitness in the current population.
 Solutions that are included in the mating pool are referred to as parents.
 Individual solutions can be repeatedly included in the mating pool, with individuals of higher fitness values having a higher chance of being included multiple times.
 Crossover operators are then applied to the parents, resulting in recombination of genes recognized as superior.
 Lastly, random changes in the genes are introduced through mutation operators, increasing the genetic variation in the gene pool.
 Those two operators improve the chance of creating new, superior solutions.
 A new generation of solutions is thereby created, the children, who will constitute the next population.
 Depending on the selection method, the total number of parents in the mating pool can be different to the size of the initial population, resulting in a new population that’s smaller.
 To continue the algorithm with an equally sized population, random individuals from the old populations can be chosen and added to the new population.

 At this point, the fitness value of the new solutions is evaluated.
 If the termination conditions are fulfilled, processes come to an end.
 Otherwise, they are repeated.

 The repetition of the steps result in candidate solutions that evolve towards the most optimal solution over time.
 The genes will become increasingly uniform towards the most optimal gene, a process called convergence.
 If 95% of the population share the same version of a gene, the gene has converged.
 When all the individual fitness values have reached the value of the best individual, i.e. all the genes have converged, population convergence is achieved.